Table of Contents

 - Hexagonal Architecture Introduction - Introduces Hexagonal Architecture

-- Hexagonal Architecture - How it compares and contrasts with Clean Architecture - The two designs are mostly the same, but there are some differences worth pointing out.
+- Hexagonal Architecture - How it compares and contrasts with Clean Architecture - The two designs are mostly the same, but there are some differences worth pointing out

-- Hexagonal Architecture - Adapter Flexibility - We have quite a bit of flexibility with this design in the Adapter layer.
+- Hexagonal Architecture - Adapter Flexibility - We have quite a bit of flexibility with this design in the Adapter layer

-See: Hexagonal Architecture AKA Ports and Adapters AI Agent
+See: Hexagonal Architecture Interactive AI Notebook

 Automated Testing

 I didn’t appreciate automated testing until late in my career.
 My automated testing series begins with my Conversion from automated testing non-believer to almost a zealot.
-The series grew larger than I imagined.
+The series grew larger than I originally imagined.
 I ended up writing a short book on the topic.

 Here is the complete Automated Test series: